 Golf may not look like a sweat-inducing sport, but it’s more strenuous than first impressions might indicate.
 I know because I tried to take it up when I was living in Dubai – easy exercise, nearby, affordable (by international standards) and it felt kind of posh.
 If you need more proof, check out some professional golfers, they are well-tuned machines with dedicated workout schedules, and the muscle memory training needed to keep swings uniform is remarkable.

 Additionally, golf isn’t played in a stadium or arena, either.
 The playing surface stretches thousands of meters and incorporates a variety of terrains, going up the hill, down the hill and maybe walking over 10km per session.
-While it doesn’t get the recognition for promoting health that other sports do, taking up golf has great benefits for both body and mind.
+While it doesn’t get the recognition for promoting health that other sports do, taking up golf has great benefits for the body, not to mention the gorgeous scenery that calms the mind like the course in Bintan and Batam.
 And it is one of the easiest ways to burn calories when on holidays!

 It’s Great Exercise